Dhii/container-interface/README.md

 instances of the respectable interfaces from this package where PSR-11 interfaces are expected.

+This package also supports [`dhii/stringable-interface`]: anything that expects or returns a string key can also accept or return a [`StringableInterface`] respectively, in addition to a `string`.
+However, this is optional, and there is no dependency on that package; implementations are responsible for requiring `dhii/stringable-interface` themselves.

 :book: Please see [Wiki] for detailed explanation.

 ### Interfaces